Summarize this article:

-A continuous random variable is a random variable that can have a range of values within a specific range.
+A continuous random variable is a random variable that can have different values within a specific range.
 It is used to represent measurements like weight, height, and time.
-In this article, we will explore the concepts and properties of continuous random variables in detail.
+In this article, we will explore the concepts and properties of continuous random variables.

 A continuous random variable has an infinite number of possible values within a certain range.
 In statistics and probability theory, a continuous random variable plays a crucial role where the results are measured instead of being counted.
-It is considered continuous if its possible values can take any value within a specific interval.
+A random variable is considered continuous if it can take any value within a specific interval.
 It is characterized by its possible values, which are infinite or uncountable.
-Also, using a function known as the probability density function, we can determine the probability that its value will fall inside a specific interval.
+Also, using a function known as the probability density function, we can determine if a probability will fall inside a specific interval.

 The cumulative distribution function (CDF), represented as F(x), shows the likelihood that a continuous random variable X will take a value that is less than or equal to x: